-While most of this noise seems to be coming from the USA, the market here in Australia inevitably reflects marketing strategies employed for overseas markets
+While most of this noise seems to be coming from the USA, the environment here in Australia inevitably reflects sales and promotion strategies employed for international markets.

 When the GFC hit in 2007, the motorcycle market tanked as people’s disposable income evaporated.
 This hard reset resulted in a major swerve in demographics among the motorcycle riding and owning community.
 In 2003, only about one-quarter of U.S. motorcycle riders were 50 or older.
 By 2014, it was close to half. ^

 Across the industry and particularly at Harley-Davidson, there was a pressing need to create machines for younger, first-time owners that still preserved the allure of the high-value Harley-Davidson marque.
-The bosses at H-D embarked on a massive customer feedback campaign that shook up the 115-year-old brand and resulted in the arrival of such smaller and radical models as the all-new, liquid-cooled Street 500 and 750 V-Twins.
+The bosses at H-D embarked on a massive customer feedback campaign that shook up the 115-year-old brand and resulted in the arrival of smaller, radical models like the all-new, liquid-cooled Street 500 and 750 V-Twins.

 |Newly arrived Street Rod 750 features a special high output engine for Australia|

 While Australia may have weathered the onslaught of the GFC much better than the USA, persistent high real estate prices have burst many property dreams for the under-30s.